austinsonger/Fedramp-Moderate/plans/ssp.md

 | ☐                                    | Infrastructure as a Service (IaaS) | General Support System             |
 | ☐                                    | Other                              | Explain: Click here to enter text. |

-&#x20;

-Note: Refer to NIST SP 800-145 for information on cloud computing architecture models.&#x20;
+Note: Refer to NIST SP 800-145 for information on cloud computing architecture models.

-&#x20;

 ### 8.2.
 Cloud Deployment Models <a href="#_heading-h.2p2csry" id="_heading-h.2p2csry"></a>

 Information systems are made up of different deployment models.
 The deployment models of the Enter Information System Abbreviation that are defined in this SSP and are not leveraged by any other FedRAMP Authorizations, are indicated in Table 8-2 Cloud Deployment Model Represented in this SSP that follows.

-_Instruction: Check deployment model that applies._

-_Delete this and all other instructions from your final version of this document._

 _Table 8-2.
 Cloud Deployment Model Represented in this SSP_